bdeffarges/arcite-core/README.md

 a few different transforms, usually in the same domain (e.g. preprocessing of NGS data).
 A worker can contain any dependencies that the transforms need (version of an OS, python, java, R, scala, spark, Bioconductor libraries, etc.).

 The Arcite core modules take care of scheduling the workers on the cluster.
+If a transform fails and is not able to recover itself
-If a transform breaks down (e.g. in case of an exception in some Python code) it should have no real effect on the whole Arcite cluster which will continue to run without trouble.
-If nothing comes back from the worker, the core will assume an exception and consider the worker to be dead (after a defined time out).
-It will eventually try to restart an instance if none for this worker type would be available.
+(e.g. because of an exception in some Python code) it should have no real effect on the whole Arcite cluster which will continue to run without trouble.
+If nothing comes back from the worker, the core will assume an exception has happened and will consider the worker to be dead (after a defined time out).
+It will eventually try to restart an instance if none for this worker type would be available anymore.

 In Arcite, everything is final and therefore immutable.
 A transform produces something that is immutable and there is no way back.
 That is one of the guarantee for reproducibility.